alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 # Welcome to Typing Rust

 I learn best by doing things.
-In my case, that means typing in source code examples when I'm learning new programming langauge.
-I'm buliding this site to do just that with Rust.
-It's made of example source code blocks that look like this:
+That means physicially typing code examples when I'm learning a new programming language.
+I'm buliding this site to do that with Rust.

+The site is made of example source code blocks like this:

 #### SOURCE CODE